yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/07-content-setup.md

 ComplianceAsCode extensions
 ---------------------------
 The ComplianceAsCode extensions written by Gabriel Becker allow you to navigate between rules and remediations.
-The extension is called "Content Navigator" and its ID is `ggbecker.content-navigator`.
+The extension is called [Content Navigator](content-navigator.net) and its ID is `ggbecker.content-navigator`.
 You should be able to install it from the Extensions Marketplace as any other VSCode extension.

 Note - if you are using a remote connection to a VM, you need to install the extension in the window that opens for the remote connection as well.

-If you open the CIS profile at `ocp4/profiles/cis.profile`, you can test the extension by e.g. right-clicking a rule name and selecting "Open Rule".
+If you open the CIS profile at `controls/cis_ocp_1_4_0/section-1.yml`, you can test the extension by e.g. right-clicking a rule name and selecting "Open Rule".
 All the extension features also have keyboard shortcuts.

 ***